 It’s bad for women’s income level

-Paid maternity leave sounds good for women but it can actually be harmful.
-We might not like to admit it, but businesses would be less likely to hire women of child-bearing age so that they wouldn’t have to face the extra cost of paying their maternity leave.
+Paid maternity leave sounds good for women, but it can actually harm their job prospects.
+Businesses may not like to admit it, but they would be less likely to hire women of child-bearing age just to avoid facing the extra cost of paying their maternity leave.
 People argue that discrimination laws would prevent this from happening, but it’s often almost impossible to prove why a company hired one person rather than another.
 Alternatively, all women would end up being paid a lower wage to balance out the expected cost of maternity leave.
 Paid maternity leave would be especially unfair on women who don’t have children, who would be paid a lower wage without even getting the benefit of taking leave.